Wondering what an ideal coaching website development process is?

 Your website plays a significant role in running a successful online coaching business and leading in your niche.

-However, building a successful website requires more than just figuring out a domain name, buying hosting and adding generic pages.
+However, building a successful website requires more than just figuring out a domain name, buying web hosting and adding generic pages.

 The coaching website development process is no different from building a house.